Here is a glossary of key vocabulary related to climate change.

-All ice masses on land comprising glaciers, ice sheets, ice shelves, ice caps etc. except snow, permafrost and sea ice.
-Continental ice is created by the accumulation and compaction of snow over a long period of time.
+All the ice on land.
+Continental ice is formed by the accumulation and compaction of snow over a long period of time.

 The places on or beneath the Earth’s surface (including the ocean) that contain snow and ice (continental ice, sea ice and permafrost).

 Transfer of groups of people from one place of leaving to another.
 This movement can be temporary or permanent.
 People are moved away from a place that had became dangerous or that cannot sustain the concerned population due to climate change effects; to a safer place.

 Destruction of a forest, often with the aim of turning it into agricultural land.